brightertiger/notes/notes/eslr/eslr-09-additive-models.md

 ## Tree-based Methods

--   Partition the feature space into rectangels and fit a simple model in each partition
+-   Partition the feature space into rectangles and fit a simple model in each partition
 -   Regression Setting
 -   $f(X) = \sum c_i I\{X \in R_i\}$
 -   $c_m = ave(y_i | X_i \in R_m)$